Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 In November the country's ski resorts begin opening, and visitors pour in throughout the Christmas season and the crowds do not abate until the snow begins to melt with the onset of spring.
 With the highest pistes in Europe, Switzerland's ski runs offer reliable snow and breathtaking views.
 Most resorts also have plenty to do for those not so keen on skiing, making Switzerland the perfect destination for a winter fantasy of log fires, fondues and glistening snow.

-With cold winters perfect for skiing and mountain viewing, and glorious summers to enjoy the exciting cities of Geneva and Zurich and the charming Alpine villages, Switzerland is truly a year-round destination.
+This is truly a year-round destination, as its cold winters are perfect for skiing and mountain viewing, and its glorious summers are ideal for exploring the major cities and delightful Alpine villages.
 An obligatory stop on any grand tour of the continent, Switzerland is a sure bet for travellers looking to experience the best of what Europe has to offer.

 A fascinating exploration of Swiss national history, the Swiss National Museum has an impressive and varied collection of ancient artefacts, providing visitors with a richer understanding of Swiss life and consciousness through the centuries.
 Housed in an exquisite castle-like building, with a distinctive tower, the permanent collection contains a comprehensive anthology of artefacts from the Stone Age to modern times.
 First stop is the archaeology exhibit where tools and articles dating back to before 800BC are on display.
 Highlights at the museum include the Celestial globe of Jost Bürg (1594), a groundbreaking symbol of European thought, religious reliquaries from the 13th to 16th centuries and ancient wheels, considered to be among the earliest ever found.
 Another major drawcard is the Armoury, where historic Swiss weaponry used in combat between 800 and 1800BC can be found.
 Visitors can expect to see crossbows, swords and suits of armour.

-An excellent day trip from Zurich and close to the town of Schaffhausen, the Rhine Falls (Rheinfall) is the largest and waterfall in Europe, impressive not so much for its height of 75ft (23m), but more for the volume of water thundering over its broad breadth.
-This natural wonder is especially remarkable during spring, when the snowmelt adds to its volume.
-On the hill above the falls is a medieval castle, Schloss Laufen, housing a restaurant, shops and a hostel.
-Rainbow-coloured mists rising from the forest and encircling the castle create an enchanting atmosphere.
-In summer one of the highlights of a visit to the falls is a boat trip across the white-water of the cataracts to the Centre Rock, with a short climb up some stairs to the top for an exhilarating view of the rushing water.
+The Rhine Falls (Rheinfall) are the largest of Europe's waterfalls, and are impressive for the volume of water thundering over their broad breadth rather than for their height of 75ft (23m).
+They are especially remarkable during spring, when the snowmelt adds to the volume of water.
+On the hill above the falls is a medieval castle, Schloss Laufen, which houses a restaurant, shops and a hostel.
+Rainbow-coloured mists rising from the forest and encircling the castle create an enchanting atmosphere and, in summer, one of the highlights of a visit to the falls is a boat trip across the white-water of the cataracts to the Centre Rock, where a short climb up some stairs leads to the top for an exhilarating view of the rushing water.
 Breathtaking views can also be enjoyed from three different lookout platforms along a path leading from the castle.
-The Känzeli Lookout, with a protruding platform at the base of the falls, is the most spectacular.
+The Kanzeli Lookout, with its protruding platform at the base of the falls, is the most spectacular.

 Claiming to occupy the sunniest plateau in the Swiss Alps, the twin villages of Crans and Montana are perched 4920 feet (1,500m) above the Rhone Valley.
-Crans-Montana provides the best of both a mountain village and modern Swiss ski resort, offering an Alpine shopping paradise, and easy access to nearby attractions like the museums of Sierra, the underground lake near St-Léonard, and the glacier at Plaine Morte.
+Crans-Montana provides the best of both a mountain village and modern Swiss ski resort, offering an Alpine shopping paradise, and easy access to nearby attractions such as the museums of Sierre, the underground lake near St-Leonard, and the glacier at Plaine Morte.
 The resort has a glitzy reputation and enjoys a fashionable nightlife.
 Crans-Montana offers many summer activities, including water skiing, swimming, mountain climbing, hiking, and a championship golf course.

-According to legend, Bern was named when its founder, Berchtold, was advised to go on a hunt and to name the town after the first beast that he caught.
+According to legend, Bern was named when its founder, Berchtold Duke of Zahringen, was advised to go on a hunt and to name the town after the first beast that he caught.
 The bear has remained the symbol of the capital city ever since.
-One of the most charming cities in Europe, its Old Town centre was designated a UNESCO World Heritage Site for the preservation of its cobbled medieval street plan, with many fountains, towers and a massive astronomical clock.
+One of the most charming cities in Europe, its Old Town centre was designated a UNESCO World Heritage Site for the preservation of its cobbled medieval street plan, and its many fountains, towers and its massive astronomical clock.
 With its relaxed atmosphere, farmers' markets and friendly people, it is easy to forget that this is the Swiss capital, an important city of politicians and international meetings.
 And with its interesting museums, theatres, long-standing monuments and landmarks, Bern is a popular base from which to explore the mountains and lakes of the nearby Bernese Oberland.

 Trains, buses, trams and bikes are common ways of getting around Zurich.
 To get above the bustling streets and cobbled walkways, travellers should hop onto either the Polybahn or Rigiblick Funicular for panoramic views of the city and Lake Zurich.
 The traditional Polybahn was first opened in 1889 to solve the transport problem of students travelling from central Zurich to the University of Technology, which is situated on the towering Zürichberg hill.
 The Polybahn has maintained its classic Swiss appearance and continues to haul students and tourists to the Polyterasse viewpoint.
 Serving an attractive neighbourhood north of Zurich, the Rigiblick Funicular rewards travellers with a sweeping panoramic view of the city and the unmistakable Mount Rigi (1797m).